Ferdinand Berthier: Early life

 Born in 1803 in the town of Louhans, Saône-et-Loire, France, Berthier first attended the Institut National de Jeunes Sourds de Paris as a young student in 1811, when the school was under the directorship of Abbé Roch-Ambroise Sicard.
 He came from the rural south-east of France to learn basic vocational skills and literacy to prepare him for work as a tradesman.

 He was influenced by his teacher Roch-Ambroise Auguste Bébian, a hearing man who had learned French Sign Language and published the first systematic study and defense of the language.
 Berthier was also influenced by two important deaf students of the school who later became teachers: Jean Massieu and Laurent Clerc.
 By the age of 27, Berthier had become one of the more senior professors at the school.

 Deaf community work

 Portrait, painted in 1853 by Cyprien Briot.

-In late 1837, Berthier petitioned the French government for permission to create the Société Centrale des Sourds-muets, which was officially founded the following year.
+In late 1837, Berthier petitioned the French government for permission to create the Société Centrale des Sourds-muets (the Central Society for Deaf-mutes), which was officially founded the following year.
 The organisation aimed to bring together "all the deaf spread across the globe... to put speaking and deaf men of intelligence and heart in rapport with each other, no matter the distance, no matter the difference in language, culture and laws."

 Berthier's organisation offered deaf workers a practical avenue to support each other through "mutual aid" and a way to organize and attend adult education classes.
 Berthier performed a delicate balancing act as a passionate defender of deaf identity and sign language under a repressive social and political climate.
 He also wrote books about deaf history and deaf culture, noting deaf artists and sign-language poets of his time.

+In 1850, Berthier created the Central Society for the Education and Assistance of the Deaf which wished to recruit affluent hearing benefactors in order to support deaf people.
+By the 1860s, the members were no longer those closely to Berthier and his principles, but government officials, doctors and merchants.
+In 1860, Léon Vaïsse, director of Institut National de Jeunes Sourds de Paris, was the society's secretary.
+At this time, both the wives of Émile and Isaac Pereire (grandsons of Jacob Rodrigues Pereira) were on the board.